-Thermocouple (RTD, Thermistor, Millivolt, Voltage, Milliamp) connection should be made to the 2 input terminal connectors marked + and -.
-These markings are on the printed circuit board next to the connector.
+Thermocouple (RTD, Thermistor) connection should be made to the 2 input terminal connectors labeled

+'SIGNAL CONNECTOR' in figure 4.
+Also indicated are the input signal's positive and negative polarities for thermocouple connection.
+These markings are also on the printed circuit board in front of the connector.
 Care should be taken to connect the positive and negative legs of the signal source to the proper terminals on the connector.
 A wrong connection will result in incorrect process readings.
+(No polarity is necessary for RTD or thermistor).